 Welcome to the Statler Hotel

-We are proud to cater to the hospitality needs of the Cornell community while acting in a unique, active educational role for the School of Hotel Administration (SHA).
+We are proud to cater to the hospitality needs of the Cornell community while acting in a unique, active educational role for the Cornell Peter and Stephanie Nolan School of Hotel Administration.

-In time, the Statler Inn was replaced by the 153-room Statler Hotel in tandem with its increasing integration into SHA’s educational mission.
-Today, about 200 SHA students are part-time hotel employees, working side by side with professional staff members, earning both income and experience.
+In time, the Statler Inn was replaced by the 153-room Statler Hotel in tandem with its increasing integration into the Nolan School’s educational mission.
+Today, about 200 Nolan School students are part-time hotel employees, working side by side with professional staff members, earning both income and experience.